Israel's Benjamin Netanyahu set to address the US Congress on July 24

 “The existential challenges we face, including the growing partnership between Iran, Russia, and China, threaten the security, peace, and prosperity of our countries and of free people around the world,” House Speaker Mike Johnson, a Republican, and Senate Majority Leader Chuck Schumer, a Democrat, along with Senate Republican leader Mitch McConnell and House Democratic leader Hakeem Jeffries, said in the letter.
 "To build on our enduring relationship and to highlight America’s solidarity with Israel, we invite you to share the Israeli government’s vision for defending democracy, combatting terror, and establishing a just and lasting peace in the region.”

+Schumer, the highest-ranking Jewish elected official in the U.S. — who delivered a stinging rebuke of Netanyahu in March — said in a separate statement Thursday night that he has "clear and profound disagreements" with the Israeli leader but joined in the request for him to speak "because America's relationship with Israel is ironclad and transcends one person or prime minister."

-Democratic lawmakers most critical of Netanyahu’s strategy are expected to be no-shows for the address.
+Other Democratic lawmakers more critical of Netanyahu’s strategy are expected to be no-shows for the address.
 Sen. Bernie Sanders, the independent from Vermont, said: “Netanyahu is a war criminal.
 I certainly will not attend.”

 Netanyahu’s visit to the Capitol also comes as the relationship between President Joe Biden and the leader of the Jewish state has increasingly frayed in recent months.
 Biden has privately and publicly criticized Netanyahu’s handling of the war and criticized the Israeli government for not letting more humanitarian aid into Gaza.